by-network/sz-iptools/README.md

 ### IPCalculator

 #### SzIPCalculator.isIPv4(string, callback)
+Evaluate if the string passed is a valid IPv4 address.

  *string* (string) IP address to evaluate.
 Must to be a string, can contain netmask, cidr prefix or not.

  *callback* (function) Function executed as callback.
 Arguments (err, boolean)